Performance Cloud VMware – How to create a virtual machine using a prebuilt template and a vApp

 Log in with the password generated in Guest OS Customization.

-You can change the automatically generated password inside the operating system.
+You can change the generated password inside the operating system if desired.

 If you haven't already, you now need to configure your edge gateway to enable network connectivity and internet access.